The following pages offer additional reflections on the existential, philosophical and social significance of Piet Mondrian’s vision of reality.

 Today’s artistic scene

-Contemporary art seems to have lost touch with the universal themes of mankind.
-I believe that once the anomalous wave of certain “contemporary art” – which has been abusing our patience in the recent past – has passed, art will be able to resume its journey towards new, more serene and convincing horizons.
+Today’s art seems to have lost touch with the universal themes of mankind.
+I believe that once the anomalous wave of some “contemporary art” – which has been abusing our patience in the recent past – has passed, art will be able to resume its journey towards new, more serene and convincing horizons.
 More..